dalvancarvalho/tw-breakpoint-monitor/README.md

 <br />

-> 💡 **Tip:** Since this component is meant to be used during development, you can also import the `isDevEnvironment` boolean and conditionally render the component only if the app is running in development mode.
+> 💡 **Tip:** Since this component is meant to be used during development, you can also import the `isDevEnvironment` boolean to conditionally render the component only if the app is running in development mode.
 This way, it will not be rendered on the screen when you preview the production build with `npm run preview`, for example.

 ```diff
 - import { TwBreakpointMonitor } from 'tw-breakpoint-monitor'